Healthy Homes Assessment Frimley

 Home Assessments Frimley for Rental Properties

-There are a myriad of concerns to be able to examine in an house evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a variety of things to check during the home review to determine if your rental property meets the requirements of the Healthy Homes Standards.
+Some examples include:

-The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can be extremely costly for landlords and property managers.
-For expert advice get in touch now and schedule your rental property home assessment.
+The repercussions of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling can be significant for landlords and property managers.
+For expert advice, call today and book your rental property home assessment.

 home assessments for rental properties